Naseeha-naf/Github.GL.Tutorial/README.md

 # Github.GL.Tutorial
-hey guys hope ypu are having a nice day...Always give a relevant comment..
+hey guys hope you are having a nice day...Always give a relevant comment..